 LEE’S SUMMIT WOODWORKERS GUILD, INC.

-- PICTURE ROSTER- Official pictures are now available-if you have not had your picture taken please do so-See Phil Morgan.
+- PICTURE ROSTER- Official pictures are now available-if you have not had your picture taken please do so at the next meeting.